-In response, several California farmers invoked the Takings Clause to challenge this regulatory confiscation program-specifically, the imposed fines for non-compliance.
+In response, several California farmers invoked the Takings Clause in challenge to this regulatory confiscation program-specifically, for the imposed fines for non-compliance.
 They maintained that the marketing order constituted a taking under Loretto v.
-Manhattan Teleprompter, which holds that a permanent physical invasion of property constitutes a per se taking.225 The Ninth Circuit rejected that argument, but was reversed 8-1 by the Supreme Court, with Chief Justice Roberts emphasizing that there are no exceptions to Loretto's categorical rule.
+Manhattan Teleprompter, which holds that permanent physical invasion of property constitutes a per se taking.
+Controversially, the Ninth Circuit rejected that argument-emphasizing that "Loretto specifically preserves the state's "substantial authority" and "broad power to impose appropriate restrictions upon an owner's use of his property."

-Yet the Ninth Circuit's decision is still noteworthy in its conclusion that Koontz would be the controlling authority.
-The Ninth Circuit erred, of course, in refusing to apply Loretto.
-But in so far as it characterized Horne as a regulatory takings case, it is significant that circuit court applied Koontz instead of turning to the Penn Central balancing test, which courts have traditionally applied in review of regulatory restrictions.226 Though Horne did not specifically discuss the potential exception for legislative exactions, it affirmed the principle that Nollan and Dolan apply whenever government imposes a requirement that forces a property owner to choose between obtaining a permit to use his property and waiving protected constitutional rights.227
+But instead of then turning to the Penn Central balancing test, which courts have traditionally applied to review a regulatory restriction on property, the Court applied Koontz.
+Though ultimately upholding the challenged regulatory scheme under the nexus and rough proportionality tests, it is significant that the Court applied those tests to review a legislatively imposed regulatory requirement.
+Though Horne did not specifically discuss the potential exception for legislative exactions-it affirmed the principle that Nollan and Dolan apply whenever government imposes a requirement that forces a property owner to choose between making use of his or her property and waiving protected constitutional rights.

-Following the Ninth Circuit's decision in Horne, the Northern District of California invalidated a San Francisco ordinance under Koontz.
+And on the heels of the Horne decision, the Northern District of California invalidated a San Francisco ordinance under Koontz.
 In that case, Levin v.
-City & County of San Francisco, the City sought to protect tenants in rent controlled apartments from being displaced from San Francisco's absurdly high rental market should a landlord seek to withdraw from the rental business.228 To that end, the City enacted an ordinance requiring landlords to apply for a permit before converting use of a rental property.
-Because this forced a choice upon landowners between pursuing their preferred uses and paying money for an ostensible public purpose, the Court held that the ordinance was subject to review
+City & Cnty. of San Francisco, the City sought to protect tenants in rent controlled apartments from being displaced from San Francisco's absurdly high rental market should a landlord seek to withdraw from the rental business.
+To that end, the City enacted an ordinance requiring landlords to apply for a permit before converting use of a rental property.
+Because this forced a choice upon landowners between pursuing their